 by identifying what that looks like and help them analyze successes and changes

 they should make for the most success is the sales managers job.
 Additionally,

 we need to know for ourselves what it truly takes to make a success in a

 particular area of the business to create forecasts and projections.

 should be about 10-20 % of their time.

 Greta Schulz is President of SchulzBusiness, a sales

-Consulting and training company.
-She is a best selling author of “To Sell IS
+Consulting and Training firm.
+She is a best selling author of “To Sell IS Not

 and sign up for ‘GretaNomics’, a weekly video tip series or email sales

 questions to firstname.lastname@example.org